Interested in reporting on New Jersey’s transition to a healthy future? Passionate about quality journalism that empowers citizens?

 We’re offering 8 early-to mid-career journalists an exciting 6-month fellowship opportunity called the New Jersey Sustainability Reporting Fellowship.
 Apply now through your newsroom.

-The New Jersey Sustainability Reporting Hub is now accepting applications for its second cohort of sustainability reporting fellows to begin in late February 2020.
-Download a fellowship application here.
+The New Jersey Sustainability Reporting Hub is now accepting applications for its second cohort of sustainability reporting fellows to begin in March 2020.

 The project is a statewide media collaborative that aims to help speed society’s transition away from fossil fuels and restore healthy living environments for future generations through solutions journalism.
 Selected fellows and their editors will have tremendous learning opportunities through orientations, briefings, field trips, collaboration, mentorship, and groundbreaking assignments.
-Fellowships run February 24 through August 31, 2020.
-Applications are due by Wednesday, January 22.
+Fellowships will run from March 2020 through August 2020.

 WHAT DOES THE FELLOWSHIPS INVOLVE?